Arunachal Pradesh: Chutia Rule

-Ancient period

-Very little ancient history is known about the region apart from the Northwestern corner, and the areas bordering current Assam.
-The Northwestern regions came under Monpa and Tibetan control.
+In the following centuries parts of the Sadiya plains were assigned to the Mishmis, while the Namsai plains were settled by the Khamtis with the permission of the Ahom king in the mid-18th century.
+(Note: The Khamtis entered the region through the Patkai and settled in the Tengapani area around 1751; they were followed in the late eighteenth century by the Singphos, who expanded into the Buri-Dihing, Noa-Dihing and parts of the Tengapani tract during the political disturbances of the late Ahom period.)
+Miris likewise moved in considerable numbers from the hills into the plains of Assam; by the early nineteenth century, this migration was continuing.
+In 1826 a large group of Mishmis from the Lohit Valley migrated to Sadiya and were allowed to remain there.
+Traditions of the Idu Mishmi likewise describe a southward migration through the Dibang and Lohit valleys, These later movements indicate that several areas which had earlier formed part of the Chutia frontier zone were gradually reoccupied by hill and trans-frontier communities after the collapse of Chutia power.

+Monpa Rule

-Northwestern parts of this area came under the control of the Monpa kingdom of Monyul under Tibet which flourished between 500 BCE and 600 CE.
+Northwestern parts of this area came under the control of the Monpa kingdom of Monyul under Tibet, which flourished between 500 BCE and 600 CE.
 The Monpa and Sherdukpen keep historical records of the existence of local chiefdoms in the northwest as well.

-According to Tibetan chronicles, Monyul was ruled by Gongkar Gyal, descendent of an exiled Tibetan ruler named Lhase Tsangma, the brother of Tibetan king Ralpacan who arrived in Monyul in 837 A.D or earlier.

-A descendant of Gongkar Gyal became the ruler of Trashiyangtse region of Bhutan and Gapde Tsan another descendant was the ruler of Khorwong valley in Thembang town (now West Kameng district, Arunachal Pradesh).
+According to Tibetan chronicles, Monyul was ruled by Gongkar Gyal, descendant of an exiled Tibetan ruler named Lhase Tsangma, the brother of Tibetan king Ralpacan who arrived in Monyul in 837 A.D or earlier.
+A descendant of Gongkar Gyal became the ruler of the Trashiyangtse region of Bhutan, and Gapde Tsan, another descendant, was the ruler of the Khorwong Valley in Thembang town (now West Kameng district, Arunachal Pradesh).